Nazulka/WD-Buzzwords/README.md

 * This section is made of two Materialize card-panels, with added Font Awesome Icons and call to action buttons.
 The first panel invites users to sign-up to the website and the second one guides users to the Glossary Page to browsw all terms.
 * The bottom part of the section is for users who would like to purchase a Glossary in a book form and includes a link to an external third-party site that opens up in a new tab.

+**Footer**
+* Designed using Materialize Sticky Footer component, it's responsive and always stays on the bottom the page unless there is a lot of content, when it gets pushed down.
+Contains hoverable Social Media icons to let users know they are clickable.
+Icons are linked to the external websites and open in new tabs when clicked.
+* Copyright section is directly below the Footer and contains Copyright information.

+###### Glossary Page
+**Filter Results Section**
+* Contains letters of the alphabet so users can click and select

 #### CRUD Functionality